adammcdonagh/open-task-framework/README.md

 - `OTF_VARIABLES_FILE` - Override the default variables file.
 This is useful when you want to use the same job definitions, but point at a different environment with different for example.
 Multiple files can be specified comma-separated.
 If variables appear in more than one file, they will be resolved from the last entry found.
 - `OTF_PARAMIKO_ULTRA_DEBUG` - Enables the hidden `ultra_debug` option for Paramiko.
 This will log all SSH communications to the console, and can be very verbose, so be careful when using this.
 Set to `1` to enable (This is for SFTP only)
 - `OTF_LAZY_LOAD_VARIABLES` - Enables lazy loading of variables.
 This will only load variables that are used by the task definition.
 This can be useful if you have a large number of variables, and you only need a few of them.
+- `OTF_STALE_RUNNING_LOG_SECONDS` - When resuming a batch, this variable defines how long a `_running` log file must be inactive for before it's considered stale, and the batch will attempt to resume from it.
+This is to prevent resuming from a log file that is still being written to by a currently running batch.
+Default behaviour ignores all `_running` log files, and only resumes using `_failed` log files.
+Set to `0` to disable this check, and allow resuming from any log file regardless of last modification time, or something like `300` to resume a crashed batch that's at least 5 minutes old.

 ## Logging